Linda Crampton is a writer and former teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 I've had sensorineural hearing loss for many years.
 My hearing aids provide some help, but a better way of dealing with the disorder would be wonderful.
 The stem cell studies interest me not only because I enjoy exploring the latest human biology research but also because the results of the research might one day help me.

-Sound Vibrations and the Parts of the Ear
+Parts of the Ear and Their Functions